testingforAI-vnuuet/AdvGeneration/README.md

 Just run directly on GUI

 ### 2.2.
 Terminal (such as HPC system)
 - Step 1.
 Set up PYTHONPATH to update search path for module files.
 Without this command, python will struggle with finding import modules.
-Command: **export PYTHONPATH=/home/anhnd/AdvGeneration/src:$PYTHONPATH**
+For example, execute **export PYTHONPATH=/home/anhnd/AdvGeneration/src:$PYTHONPATH** to add **home/anhnd/AdvGeneration/src** to search path.
 - Step 2.
-Change directory to the folder containing the executing file, then type: **python autoencoder.py**
+Change directory to the folder containing the executing file
+- Step 3.
+Type: **python autoencoder.py**

 ## 3. Experimental results
 AE4DNN is compared with FGSM, l.l. class, box-constrained L-BFGS,  Carnili-Wagner <img src="https://render.githubusercontent.com/render/math?math=||L||_2"> attack, and AAE to demonstrate how it mitigates the trade-off and unstable transferable rate.
 Specifically, the experiment addresses the following research questions: